adrelliott/dynamic-keyword-insertion/README.md

 Ex 1:

 URL: http://mysite.com/my-page?city=London&offer=Free%20Shipping%20for%you
-Post: Hello and welcome to my shop based in [dynamic key='city' default='Manchester'].
+Post: Hello and welcome to my shop based in [dki key='city' default='Manchester'].
 You qualify for [dynamic key='offer'] shipping.
 Renders as: Hello and welcome to my shop based in London.
 Free shipping for you

 Ex 2:

 URL: http://mysite.com/my-page?Offer=Free%20Shipping%20for%you
-Post: Hello and welcome to my shop based in [dynamic key='city' default='Manchester'].
+Post: Hello and welcome to my shop based in [dki key='city' default='Manchester'].
 You qualify for [dynamic key='offer'] shipping.
 Renders as: Hello and welcome to my shop based in Manchester.

-// Note, because the key 'offer' was 'Offer', it wasn't found.
+Note, because the key 'offer' was 'Offer', it wasn't found.
 Becuase there was no 'default' set, nothing appears.